grtjn/view-binary-element/README.md

 # view-binary-element
 Native Web Component for previewing a few common types of binary files

+This is essentially a refactored version of https://github.com/grtjn/view-file-ng to eliminate AngularJS.
+Not yet as feature rich though.

 Disclaimer: Work in Progress, and not tested in production.
 Feedback welcome though.

 Check https://caniuse.com/ to verify how well Web Components is covered by current browsers.
 This component uses Custom Elements v1, (optionally) HTML Imports, HTML Templates, Shadow DOM v1 (gracefull decay would be possible).